Program overview

 • Four credits toward the Chartered Insurance Professional (CIP) designation.

-• Hands-on learning experiences tailored to the real-world challenges of agribusiness.
+• Hands-on learning experiences tailored to the agribusiness sector.

 • Exposure to industry practices that enhance critical thinking and analytical skills.

-Students will engage in a variety of topics, including agribusiness economics, financial management, and risk assessment strategies, ensuring a well-rounded education in the field.
+Students will engage in a variety of topics, including agribusiness economics, financial management, and risk assessment strategies, ensuring they are well-prepared for the dynamic field of agribusiness risk and insurance.

 Featured Experiences